heertheeswaran/Ruby-Patterns/README.md

 ## Instructions

 Considering you have installed Ruby.
 Install the Rspec gem using the Gemfile in each pattern with the command - bundle.
-To install Rspece directly run-- gem install rspec.
+To install Rspec directly run-- gem install rspec.

 To run the program, use the command **ruby main.rb** To run the test cases, use the command **rspec <rspec_filename>**